JJCgits/JJC-Universe/README.md

 - 👋 Hi, I’m @JJC-Universe.
 - 👀 I’m interested in ...
 Proggraming, electrical engineering and, 3d printing and design
 - 🌱 I’m currently learning ...
-Python
+Html, CSS, and JavaScript
-- 💞️ I’m looking to collaborate on ... fun games
+- 💞️ I’m looking to collaborate on ... fun games, or cool projects
 - 📫 How to reach me ... jjchiyezhan26@gmail.com

 <!---